CodeYourFuture/syllabus/docs/contributing/overview.md

 - Will quickly become overwhelmed with long, meandering lectures
 - May have a lower resilience to failure and errors

 You should keep these qualities in mind whenever we develop content for our trainees.
+You can find some concrete guidelines around content in this document: [Our Approach](/guides/paradigm).

 ### Organisational Documents